ColDog-Studios/RootPlane/docs/modules.md

 - opt-in monitoring for events such as BitLocker or TPM state changes, user account changes, login activity, and software installation, removal, or updates.

+Wake-on-LAN relay behavior should respect organization isolation.
+Same-site agents are preferred, and at least one same-site relay should be selected when same-site relays are online.
+If none are online, policy may allow approved cross-site relays within the same organization.
+Device type should inform default relay eligibility: servers and desktops are stronger candidates than laptops, remote devices, Wi-Fi clients, or other devices that operators mark as unsuitable relays.

 **Planned integrations:** OS and third-party patching, warranty-expiration alerts, asset inventory, vulnerability findings, and cross-module reporting.